-In this paper, we investigate whether there are systematic winners and losers from trade.
+In this paper, we provide evidence that information asymmetries exist and, more importantly, are economically significant.
+Specifically, we answer two questions: (1) Are there systematic winners and losers from trade?, and (2) If so, are the systematic gains and losses economically significant?
 To do so, we use a unique and remarkably complete dataset, which contains the entire transaction data, underlying order data, and the identity of each trader in the Taiwan stock market - the World's twelfth largest financial market.
 With these data, we provide a comprehensive accounting of the gains and losses from trade during the period 1995 to 1999.

-Our data allow us to identify trades made by institutions, which fall into one of four categories (corporations, dealers, foreigners, or mutual funds), and individuals.
+Our data allow us to identify trades made by institutions, which fall into one of four categories (corporations, dealers, foreigners, or mutual funds) and individuals.
 To analyze who gains from trade, we construct portfolios that mimic the purchases and sales of each investor group.
 If stocks bought by an investor group reliably outperform those that they sell, the group benefits from trade.
 In addition, using the orders underlying each trade, we are able to examine whether gains and losses can be attributed to aggressive or passive orders.